PowerCodersOrg/powercoders.org/site/content/about/_index.md

     The Powercoders team is a talented and motivated group of people that work hard to change the lives of refugees.
-We work in Zurich, Berne and Lausanne and sometimes anywhere in between.
+We work in Zurich, Berne, Lausanne and Turin and sometimes anywhere in between.

     The Community